 After the three sprints we had collected a large amount of feedback and insights which gave us better grasp of what direction to take.
 At this point we had a rough prototype that we believed in which we continued to develop on.

 From here on the team was working in an agile process.
-My main responsibilities, apart from the steering design process, were the interaction design and the interface design.
+My main responsibilities, apart from steering the design process, were the interaction design and the interface design.
 Further, I took charge of the user research - to iteratively test the design via contextual observations, interviews and user tests.

 In order to get more feedback for future development, an MVP of Reason Compact was released in September 2018.
 The early release was a way for us to make sure we were on the right track and to mitigate risks of building something greater that wouldn’t succeed in the wild.
 After the release we started to work with user data to gain insights of user behavior within the application.